procf/colloids-setup/04-Using-VMD.md

 ## Next Steps

-See the guide to [log analysis in R](/05-Log-Analysis-with-R.md) for an introduction to other ways to analyze a completed simulation.
-And the full guide to post-processing simulation data for other post-processing and visualization tips.
+See the [Analysis Guide](/05-Analysis-Guide.md) for an introduction to other ways to analyze a completed simulation.